alphagov/government-service-design-manual/service-manual/operations/monitoring.md

 * to aid with capacity planning activities by providing metrics over time
 * to identify potential future problems
 * to find areas of improvement, for instance badly performing systems or inefficient services
+* to be able to identify the root cause of an outage after the fact, based on data collected during the problematic event

 ## Setup monitoring early